proficy/documentation/README.md

 **DxSale:** If this is checked, the presale owner address is used as dev wallet address.
 Leave the dev wallet address input empty.
 **PinkSale:** If this is checked, the presale owner address is used as dev wallet address.
 Leave the dev wallet address input empty.
 In order to make this work you have to put the PinkSale URL in the according input in the settings tab.
 **Sell Methods:** If this is checked, the trailing stop loss and take profit methods are activated.
 You can find the inputs in the settings tab.
-**Anti Snipe:** If this is checked, the block to aim at is activated.
-You can find the input in the settings tab.
 **Anti maxTxAmount:** If this is checked, the bot will do split transactions.
 This applies both to buying and selling.
 This means you will do multiple buys/sells in one single tx.
 You can find the inputs in the settings tab.
 To make this work, you have to make sure the listing price and maxTxAmount inputs are correct and don’t exceed your purchase amount.
 The bot will do the math for you and let you know if something is wrong.
 Also consider to increase the Gaslimit significantly.
 If a contract is poorly designed, it might take up to 1mil Gaslimit to make a single buy call.
 This means if you want to do 10 buys in one single tx you’d need at least 10mil Gaslimit.
 (We can’t estimate the gaslimit for you if the contract has no liquidity pair on the router)
 **Anti Rug:** If this is checked, the anti rug methods are active.
-This means the bot will automatically frontrun the dev’s tx when they change the txFee, maxTxAmount or disable trading.
+This means the bot will automatically frontrun the dev’s tx when they change the txFee, maxTxAmount, disable trading or try to blacklist your wallet.
 You can find the according inputs in the anti rug tab.
+**Track Function (Mempool only):** This function is only of use, if liquidity is already added!
+It allows you to track one specific function that has to be called by the contract owner, in order to enable trading.
+The bot will present you a selection of available functions in the dropdown menu below.
+It is obviously only available in Track Dev mode.
+It can be used on its own or combined with Manual AntiSnipe - on Automatic AnitSnipe in Track Dev Mode it is mandatory.
+**Manual AntiSnipe:** If this is checked, the "block to aim at" mode is activated.
+You can find the input in the settings tab.
+Since V2 your transaction will revert if you set up the bot wrong and would try to snipe a block in which AntiBot measures are still in place, in order to protect you from losing money.
+**Auto AntiSnipe (Mempool version):** If this is checked, the bot will detect the first block without AntiBot measures automatically.
+You have to specify an amount of blocks the bot should test, before it stops testing each block for entry and a maximum total txFee you are willing to accept to make the bot snipe.
+If the bot made a successful snipe, it will stop the process by itself.
+These methods are happening on-chain, to guarantee you the fasted possible automatic snipe, which means they come with a cost - gas fees for tested blocks mainly.
+Note: This is supposed to be used on tokens with AntiBot measures, thus it will start sniping in block 1, not block 0!
+Once the Proficy Node Network is in place, it will start with block 0.
+If a token has no AntiBot measures and allows you to snipe block 0, there is no need for Automatic AntiSnipe.
+**Auto AntiSnipe (Blockbot version):** If this is checked, the bot will detect the first block without AntiBot measures automatically.
+You have to specify an amount of blocks the bot should test, before it stops testing each block for entry.
+If the bot made a successful snipe, it will stop the process by itself.
+These methods are happening off-chain, which means they won't cost you any gasfees, but come with the usual delay of 1 block on blockbot.

 ![](pictures/Mempool_2.jpg)